vikneshwarselvam/Save_kerala/README.md

 #### (Under development)
 ![chatbot](/screenshots/chatbot_screen.jpg)
 # Acknowledgement
-I have used Dashboard from [GOK dashboard](https://dashboard.kerala.gov.in)
+I have used some charts from [GOK dashboard](https://dashboard.kerala.gov.in)